Not For Profit

 “Clark Howes are the first accountants who seem to actually care, and they are extremely diligent - a breath of accountancy fresh air!”

-7th August 2017A new service is now available for individuals who want to limit the contact they receive from charities…5th January 2017An investigation by the Information Commissioner’s Office (ICO) has revealed that two national charities, the RSPCA and the British Heart Foundation, secretly screened millions of their donors so they could target them for more money…13th December 2016Entries are now open!
-The
+7th December 2017HMRC have launched a new Trusts Registration Service (TRS), so that trustees can register their trust online and provide information on the beneficial owners of that trust…7th August 2017A new service is now available for individuals who want to limit the contact they receive from charities…5th January 2017An investigation by the Information Commissioner’s Office (ICO) has revealed that two national charities, the RSPCA and the British Heart Foundation, secretly screened millions of their donors so they could target them for more money…

 Related Blog Posts